-Our surveys show that companies affected by this challenge of regulatory change care more about efficiency than cost savings which is a compelling argument for companies and financial institutions to tap into RegTech’s transformative potential.
+Our surveys show that people care more about efficiency than cost savings which is compelling companies and financial institutions to tap into RegTech’s transformative potential.
 But what exactly is RegTech and how can it shape the future of compliance management in financial services?
 That’s exactly what we’re going to cover in this article.

 What is Regulatory Technology?